The Complete Guide to How to Start Journaling

 • You're more in tune with your thoughts, feelings, and desires.

-• You can get out of your head and connect to your heart easier - connecting to the heart, which is the energy of love, is a very powerful, high-vibe frequency!
+• You can get out of your head and connect to your heart - which is the energy of love and a very powerful, high-vibe frequency!

 • You become more aware of who you are and what you want out of life - clarity is the name of the game.

-• When you align with positive energies you raise your vibrational frequency and that makes it easier to manifest.
+• When you align with positive energies you raise your vibrational frequency which makes it easier to manifest.

-• You're available to more information when you're in the higher frequencies.
+• You're available to more information when you're playing in the higher frequencies.

-• You can begin to tap into your intuition when you allow yourself to let go and be open to whatever comes up - and that's when it gets really interesting!
-(Create an avenue to connect with your Higher-Self.)
+• You can tap into your intuition when you allow yourself to let go and are open - this creates an avenue to connect with your Higher-Self.

 • You can connect with Source Energy, your angels, and spirit guides too.
 (When you're open and available it's much easier for higher energies to reach you!)